mcnentom/Gns3/MPLS_NETWORK/README.md

 _Repeat the configurations for all PE routers in the setup with_ _mp-bgp is only confiured on PE routers loopback/int and not P loopback/int connecting to the PE_

+The vrf network has also to be advised underthe mp-bgp:

+* _router bgp 65000_

+**Note:** Enters BGP process with AS number 65000 (yours may differ).
+On an MPLS PE, this is the process that participates in VPNv4 exchange with other PEs.

+* _address-family ipv4 vrf VRF-NAME_

+**Note:** Switches into the VRF-specific BGP context for CUST-A.This is where you control how prefixes inside the VRF are injected into BGP.Without entering this sub-mode, PE would only handle global BGP, not customer VRF routes.

+* _redistribute connected_

+**Note:** Tells BGP to advertise all connected subnets in the CUST-A VRF into MP-BGP.
+That means any subnet that is directly configured on a PE interface and belongs to the VRF (e.g., CE-facing link, LANs behind CE if directly attached) will now be injected into BGP and won't be advertised without this.

+**Note:** redistribute connected can sometimes leak unwanted connected interfaces (like loopbacks or management addresses) if they are bound to the VRF.
+A safer approach is often: network <Subnet> mask <mask> i.e network 192.168.15.0  mask 255.255.255.0,this only advertises the network you want to be advertised in the bgp.

+* _exit-address-family_

+**Note:** Exits VRF-specific BGP mode and returns to the general BGP config context

 On PE1 : Configure VRF (example for CustomerA)

 * _PE1(config)# ip vrf CUST-A_